giwiro/nakitai/README.md

 ![recover](assets/compile.png?raw=true)

-  3. Once the ransomware gets executed, it will perform then `decrypt_key.nky` in 4 steps:
+  3. Once the ransomware gets executed, it will create the `decrypt_key.nky` in 4 steps:

      1. Generate another RSA 2048 keypair: `private.pem` and `public.pem`.
      2. Symmetric encrypt the `private.pem`.
 For that a `key` and a `iv` will be generated